mondongos/vertical-growing-holding-page/README.md

 # VertiGrow
 Holding page website for a vertical growing company.
+Single page site built in React